NHendelman/twitter_coronavirus/README.md

 ## Programming

-We use the `map.py` file to process a zip file for an individual day outputs a file with JSON formatted information tracking language, and country.
+We use the `map.py` file to process a zip file for an individual day, which outputs a file with JSON formatted information tracking language, and country.
 For example, the command below runs the `map.py` file for geotagged tweets on January first.
 ```
 $ python3 ./src/map.py --input_path=/data/Twitter\ dataset/geoTwitter20-01-01.zip
 ```